vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 })
 ```
 If you find validator not getting type inference or member completion isn't working, annotating the argument with the expected type may help address these problems.

+## Limitations

+Please note the following limitations when migrating a Vue project to TypeScript:

+- You cannot use TypeScript inside the `<template>…</template>` section.
+- When importing Single File Components, you have to include the `.vue` file extension in the import declaration.
+- Components defined with `Vue.extend` always have the name `"VueComponent"`.
+This might cause "duplicate key" issues when using `component.name` in the [`key` special attribute](../api/#key).